ZecHub/zechub/usingzec/wallets.md

 ## Desktop Wallets

+Desktop wallets are downloadable apps that can operate from Windows, MacOS, Linux, etc. These apps allow users to interact with ZEC on their desktop devices.

+## Web Wallets

-Desktop wallets are wallets that you can access from your web browser.
+Web wallets are wallets that you can access from your web browser.
 They give a users a web interface to interact with their funds.

 ## Full Node Wallets